SEEING BEYOND SIGHT CHALLENGE

 more digital cameras for people without cameras to borrow

-1) DIADS (10min) – each person turns to another person who wasn’t their partner, and take turns describing one thing that was surprising in their experience (shooting & guiding)
+1) DIADS/PAIRS (10min) – each person turns to another person who wasn’t their partner, and take turns describing one thing that was surprising in their experience (shooting & guiding)

 Possible prompting questions to